Caches and logs are around 80% of junk that is collected during the apps performance. So what’s that?

 It all looks pretty scary, but you can delete everything without hesitation.
 Important files are re-created on the first run.

-It looks similar with caches.
+It looks similar to caches.
 The bulk of them can be found at

 We can delete all files without hesitation as well.